Continue reading for more information!

 Early 2020 Prestige Info

 You'll be able to pick up 2020 Prestige Points from Masterwork Chest bundles starting January 15, 2020 with the first event of the year.
 The 2019 bundles will still be available at that time, but the 2020 versions will have updated visuals to make it clear which year's points you're purchasing.
-2020 Prestige Points will expire January 28 2021, 13:00 PT
+2020 Prestige Points will expire January 28 2021, 13:00 PT.

 As previously announced, all 2020 Prestige event token skins will be returning at the end of the year for purchase with Prestige points, but won't grant their original event borders OR the gold Prestige point border.
 We'll be back in January with a list of champions getting Prestige skins in the first half of 2020.
-Until then, happy blinging!"
+Until then, happy blinging!"You can find the Prestige Point items in the client by clicking on your Prestige Points in your loot tab!

 Ask Riot: Preseason & Aphelios

 Check out this week's Ask Riot - topics include "Why’d you make Omnistone?
 How do Elemental Rifts affect champion win rates?
-Aphelios’ mastery curve?"
+Aphelios’ mastery curve?"Today it’s all about the gameplay.

 Q